opendatasoft/ods-cookbook/widgets/external-use/local-dev-env/README.md

 http://lesscss.org

-Less provide the ability to include css pages into anothers, we will mainly use this aspect to code properly and more efficiently.
+Less provide the ability to include CSS stylesheets into anothers, we will mainly use this aspect to write cleaner and more efficient code.
-Once you have a less tree view, you can compile it back to regular css to use it in the platform.
+Once you have a Less tree view, you can compile it back to regular CSS to use it in the platform.

-To do so, follow the following steps
+To do so, follow these steps
 (pre-requisites: having npm installed)

 ##### Install lessc